predict-idlab/pyRDF2Vec/docs/glossary.rst

    2D vector created from a Knowledge Graph for downstream Machine Learning (ML) tasks.

+Hierarchical Random Walk (HALK)
+   Transformation walk strategy that removes rare entities from random walks in order to increase the quality of generated embedding while decreasing memory usage.

 Knowledge Graph (KG)
    Initiated by Google, it unify information from various sources and enrich classical data formats by explicitly encoding relations between different data